You are here

 - absorbent towel – to dry chest if necessary

-- razor – to shave chest to apply pads if necessary
+- razor – to shave chest to apply pads if needed

-Pulse oximeters can be clearly beneficial for managing a deteriorating patient as well as for chronic respiratory disease.
+Pulse oximeters are useful for managing a deteriorating patient as well as for chronic respiratory disease.

 Equipment for clinicians with enhanced skills